AaronGazzola/AaronGazzola/README.md

 ✅ Privacy policy and terms of service drafting and review

-✍️ Clear, responsive communication with human crafted reporting
+✍️ Clear and responsive communication with human crafted reporting

 ### My web apps: